 Luckily it is easy enough to simply take the Spring Boot application and deploy it statefully running on Tomcat on EC2 or via Elastic Beanstalk.
 And change Aurora Serverless for Aurora or MariaDB RDS.
 Keeping most of the coding work in place, and continuing to be able to leverage Spring’s helpful plugins.
 And the hosting costs are tiny even at 24x7.

 Another advantage of this more “old school” approach, is that I can run the Spring app locally and do quick iterations of development and testing on my laptop without having to push each code change to the AWS Lambda platform and wait for CloudFormation to run every time, etc….
 I know you can, in theory, run Lambda applications locally for testing, but I was never able to get it to work properly for Spring applications expecting an API Gateway request.
 I believe AWS Lambda works much better with NodeJS or other languages.
 Java definitely feels like a second class citizen with AWS Lambda and even Serverless to some extent.

 While Lambda does support Spring, I strongly recommend against using AWS Lambda to run your Spring applications.
 The cold boot issue is a deal breaker, even before you add in the Aurora Serverless delays.
 Even if you have a higher traffic application, you’ll still be hitting cold starts whenever it scales up, etc….
-If you want Serverless Lambda pick NodeJS or Python (if you have the necessary expertise).
+If you want to leverage AWS Lambda to run code without provisioning servers pick NodeJS or Python (if you have the necessary expertise).
 If you want Spring, run it on a server!